-Microsoft on today, July 13 has started rolling out the previously promised platform update for the Microsoft Maps app on Windows 10
+Microsoft on today, July 13 has started rolling out the previously promised platform update for the Microsoft Maps app on Windows 10.

-.
+Additionally, there are shortcut menus in the Microsoft Maps app that will let users save any location, and easily find nearby locations.
 Also, Microsoft took down the reviled hamburger menu, and the actions related to contacts are now moved to the top right of the app for more convenient access.

 Microsoft hints that the app will constantly be updated from now onwards and that the procedure will be paced up to deliver the updates on time.